Acute Interstitial Nephritis (AIN)

 b) Antibiotics: Ampicillin, methicillin, penicillin, rifampicin, sulfonamides, vancomycin, ciprofloxacin, erythromycin, tetracycline.

-c) Other drugs: Proton pump inhibitors, cimetidine, allopurinol, interferon, antiviral drugs, 5-aminosalicylic acid, checkpoint inhibitors (anticancer medications) such as nivolumab and pembrolizumab.
+c) Other drugs: Proton pump inhibitors (PPIs), cimetidine, allopurinol, interferon, antiviral drugs, 5-aminosalicylic acid, immune checkpoint inhibitors (anticancer medications) such as nivolumab and pembrolizumab.
+There has been a higher incidence of AIN reported when immune checkpoint inhibitors are used concurrently with PPIs.

 2) Infection-induced AIN: